Girls Will Be designs clothes that empower girls to be themselves.

-Then we ran a successful Kickstarter campaign to add two styles of shorts for girls who don't like shorty shorts or a skinny fit.
-Our shorts have a length that hits just above the knee, plenty of room to move (without being baggy), and are also manufactured right here in the USA.
-When our Kickstarter ended, it was the #1 most funded childrenswear project in Kickstarter history.
+In early 2014, we tackled another big shopping challenge: girls’ shorts!
+We ran a successful Kickstarter campaign to add two styles of shorts for girls who don't like shorty shorts or a skinny fit.
+At the time, it was the #1 most funded childrenswear project in Kickstarter history.
+Our shorts are manufactured in the United States (just like our girls’ t-shirts), and continue to be top-sellers.

-We know girls need so many more options, from head to toe, so we'll continue to add products as we grow!
+We know girls need so many more options, from head to toe, in the Girls Will Be style.
+So we'll continue to add products as we grow.

-Once I decided to go for it, it only took a few seconds to convince my brother and sister to jump on board (in their spare time!).
-My left brain and their right brains are a perfect combination, and we have a lot of fun working together!
+Once Sharon decided to go for it, it only took a few seconds to convince her brother and sister to jump on board (in their spare time!).
+Their left and right brains are the perfect combination, and they have a lot of fun working together.

 SHARON BURNS CHOKSI